Ralim/IronOS/Documentation/Settings.md

 On device help text:

-Interval before "sleep mode" kicks in (S=seconds | M=minutes)
+Interval before "sleep mode" starts (S=seconds | M=minutes)

 ### Setting: Shutdown timeout

-How long of a period without movement / button-pressing is required before the device turns off the tip heater completely and returns to the main idle screen.
+The time required with no movement or button-pressing before the device shuts off the tip heater completely and returns to the main idle screen.

 On device help text: